Penpix of Australia's Ashes squad

 The lion-hearted right-arm fast bowler is the most experienced of Australia's pace battery and is expected to lead the bowling unit in the series.

-Siddle took the first Ashes hat-trick of the 21st century in the opening test of the 2010 series in England and Australia will be again hoping for a similar dream start when he charges in to bowl at Alastair Cook and company.
+Siddle took the first Ashes hat-trick of the 21st century in the opening test of the 2010-11 series will be looking for a similarly explosive start at the Gabba this year.

 Well fancy that: Siddle adopted a vegetarian diet in 2012.